bethusaisampath/YOLOv5_Openvino/README.md

 #### YOLOv5 Inference Demo
 1) After we generate the IR of YOLOv5 model, use the Python demo(YOLOv5_demo.py script) for inferencing process of YOLOv5 model.
+2) Download some images/videos and object classes for inferencing.

 ### Linux